jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 Finally, as we welcome the next 1 billion users on the internet, it's good to be aware that they might be coming online from places where bandwidth is expensive and connections could be flaky.

-Now that the Web had it's 30th birthday, let's be nice and build quality experiences!
+Now that the Web had its 30th birthday, let's be nice and build quality experiences!

 #### What can Gatsby do about that?